decifur/sushi_crave/README.md

 ## Contributing

 We welcome contributions from the community to improve this project.
-If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.
+If you have ideas for new features, improvements, or any bug fixes, please open an issue or submit a pull request.

 Enjoy exploring the world of Japanese cuisine with our **Sushi Crave** website!
 If you have any questions or feedback, please don't hesitate to reach out.
 We hope you find this project inspiring and informative.